loochek/toybox/industrial_sem4/tracking/README.md

 Total: 26 tmp object, 3 copies
 </pre>

-All additional temporary objects are moved instead of copying!
+Despite that there a lot of additional temporary objects, they are moved instead of copying!

 ## Conslusion